occasion-2/CrossLingual-TTS-Lab/README.md

 | CosyVoice | zh | 200 | 0.759 [0.744–0.773] |
 | F5-TTS | zh | 200 | 0.689 [0.679–0.699] |

-**Interpretation:** Source-language aggregation reveals that ECAPA speaker similarity depends strongly on the reference language, with English references producing remarkably lower similarity across several models compared to Chinese or Russian references.
-The Common Voice calibration table below now provides real-real same-speaker and different-speaker bounds for interpreting those scores instead of relying on FLEURS-only proxies.
+**Interpretation:** ECAPA speaker similarity depends on the reference language.
+In this run, English references produce lower similarity for several models than Chinese or Russian references.
+The Common Voice calibration table below gives real-real same-speaker and different-speaker bounds for reading these scores.

 ### Table 4: Per-Direction Breakdowns
 *Provides full visibility into specific language pairs, exposing asymmetric performance.*